How is Zeffy free?

 Other Giving Programs

-• Employee Gift Matching: Generously match donations of employees by providing 3:1 matches to educational institutions and 1:1 matches to other eligible nonprofits.
+• Employee Gift Matching: Generously match product donations of employees by providing 3:1 matches to educational institutions and 1:1 matches to other eligible nonprofits.

 • Good Neighbor Grants: These grants support local tax-exempt environmental projects, education initiatives, or community programs.
 They also offer charitable contributions to police and fire departments, school programs, and wildlife education.